 Spectrum is one of only a few authorized DuPont™ Tyvek® converters in the world for the healthcare industry.
 Spectrum provides sterile pouches, header bags, and lids made with DuPont™ Tyvek®.
-Tyvek® ensures the highest level of protection for your medical products, including superior tear strength, and puncture resistance.
+Tyvek® ensures the highest level of protection for your medical products, including superior tear strength and puncture resistance.

-An ideal option for heavy and bulky medical device packaging, header bags feature strong linear low-density polyethylene with uncoated and coated headers made with Tyvek®.
-They are available in a variety of types, widths, and print options.
+Ideal for heavy and bulky medical devices, header bags feature strong linear low-density polyethylene with uncoated and coated headers made with Tyvek®.

-Die-cut and square-cut lids are made with Tyvek® and feature coated CT1073 and CT1059.
-For maximum device protection, consider the advantages of a thermoformed tray with a die-cut or square-cut lid.
-You’ll protect your device and you can still take advantage of the breathability and ease of sterilization that coated Tyvek® affords.
+Die-cut and square-cut lids are made with Tyvek® and feature coated CT1073, CT1059, and CT2FS.
+For maximum device protection, consider a thermoformed tray with a die-cut or square-cut lid, which protects your device and still permits ease of sterilization.

 Understanding the chemical interactions between the selected packaging material and the selected sterilization method is critical for success.
 The material must be able to withstand repeated cycles in the harsh sterilization environment.
-The material also needs sufficient breathability (for gas-based sterilization methods, the packaging material must provide enough breathability to ensure sterilization is complete, as well as any adjustments for pressure variations that might occur during the process.
+For gas-based sterilization methods, the packaging material must provide enough breathability to ensure sterilization is complete, as well as any adjustments for pressure variations that might occur during the process.

-Spectrum collaborates with customers to create highly specific and highly effective customized packaging solutions for their products—especially those that have special components or sensitive materials.
-Key considerations for customization include:
+Spectrum engineers work closely with customer development teams to create specialized packaging solutions for their products, especially those that have sensitive components.
+Key factors to consider for customization include:

 The ability to customize through the utilization of different materials is also a key advantage when dealing with supply chain shortages.
 Spectrum works with a high-quality network of reliable material providers to find effective alternative materials that will still deliver or exceed desired performance expectations.

-Medical device companies and their contract manufacturers can work together early in the design process to develop systems that fully protect a single product or a class of products through their packaging and shipping journey.
-Packaging design and validation studies can take months to complete, so it is beneficial and cost-effective to include contract manufacturers up front in the design phase.
+Packaging design and validation studies can take months to complete, so it is beneficial and cost-effective to include CMs up-front in the design phase.

-Spectrum works closely with MDMs as a trusted technology and material advisor and injection molder to develop and manufacture their most innovative and complex products.
-Our highly experienced engineering teams are eager to share their knowledge, experience, and problem solving skills to deliver solutions that meet or exceed a customer’s very-specific needs for packaging performance, functionality, and product protection.
+Spectrum works closely with MDMs as a trusted technology and material advisor to develop and manufacture their most innovative and complex products.
+Our highly experienced engineering teams are eager to share their knowledge, experience, and problem solving skills to deliver solutions that meet or exceed a product’s requirements for packaging performance, functionality, and product protection.